TurboGears/tg2docs/docs/turbogears/widgets_forms.rst

 .. code-block:: python

+    from tg import expose, validate

     @expose()
     @validate(MovieForm, error_handler=index)
     def save_movie(self, *args, **kw):
         return str(kw)

-Now every submission to */save_movie* url will be validated against the *MovieForm* and if it doesn't pass validation will be redirected to the *index* method where the form will display an error for each field not passing validation.
+Now every submission to */save_movie* url will be validated against the *MovieForm* and if it doesn't pass validation the request will be handled by the *index* method where the form will display an error for each field not passing validation.
+This requires the ``tgext.tw2`` setup shown above;
+without it TW2 validation errors are not registered with TurboGears and will bubble out as server errors.

 .. note:: TurboGears keeps track of the form that failed validation
           when running the ``error_handler``, so if we display that